exasol/error-crawler-csharp/README.md

 ## Configuration

-If you write `exasol-error-crawler help` you'll get more information on the supported CLI arguments.
+If you write `exasol-error-crawler --help` you'll get more information on the supported CLI arguments.

 Each integration project at exasol has an individual project short tag (e.g. `ECC`).
 The tool validates that the error reporting objects of the project only use the corresponding short tag.